-That there are different people we can trust for help, especially those closest to us who care for us, including our parents or carers, teachers and our parish priest. •- Pupils will know that: • They should call 999 in an emergency and ask for ambulance, police and/or fire brigade • If they require medical help but it is not an emergency, basic first aid should be used instead of calling 999. • Some basic principles of First Aid Harmful Substances Medicines are drugs, but not all drugs are good for us. • Alcohol and tobacco are harmful substances. • Our bodies are created by God, so we should take care of them and be careful about what we consume.
-Summer 2 Religious Understanding Three in One That God is love: Father, Son and Holy Spirit • That being made in His image means being called to be loved and to love others Created to Understanding Who Is My To know what a community is, and that God calls us to live in community with one another; Live in Community Neighbour?
-A scripture illustrating the importance of living in community as a consequence of this; Jesus' teaching on who is my neighbour.
-Living in the The Communities That they belong to various communities such as home, school, parish, the wider local community, nation and global Wider World We Live In community; That they should help at home with practical tasks such as keeping their room tidy, helping in the kitchen etc; That we have a duty of care for others and for the world we live in (charity work, recycling etc.);
+Created to Live in Community Summer 1 Living in the Wider World Substances 30 minutes Session 5: Can You Help Me?
+(Part 1) 35 minutes Session 6: Can You Help Me?
+(Part 2) Session 1: Three In One 25 minutes Alcohol and tobacco are harmful substances.
+Our bodies are created by God, so we should take care of them and be careful about what we consume.
+Pupils will know that: They should call 999 in an emergency and ask for ambulance, police and/or fire brigade If they require medical help but it is not an emergency, basic first aid should be used instead of calling 999.
+Some basic principles of First Aid That God is love: Father, Son and Holy Spirit That being made in His image means being called to be loved and to love others Summer 2 Living in the Wider World Session 2: Who is My Neighbour?
+Session 1:The Communities We Live In To know what a community is, and that God calls us to live in community with one another; A scripture illustrating the importance of living in community as a consequence of this; Jesus' teaching on who is my neighbour.
+That they belong to various communities such as home, school, parish, the wider local community, nation and global community; That they should help at home with practical tasks such as keeping their room tidy, helping in the kitchen etc; That we have a duty of care for others and for the world we live in (charity work, recycling etc.);